Women’s History Month

 Julie Esterl, Principal Planner – When I was hired as a planning technician in 2015, one of the first clients I began working with was the City of Black Hawk.
 Early on, I began attending Development Review Committee (DRC) meetings with Vince Harris, Principal, and I quickly became familiar with the staff and land development review process in Black Hawk.
 Every once in a while, I would attend the meetings solo.
 The confidence Vince had in me, along with the professional courtesy that the Black Hawk staff had for me allowed me to grow into a larger role with the City.
 Soon, I was writing staff reports and preparing and presenting land development items to the Black Hawk City Council.

-Fast forward to June of 2020, when Vince goes on his month-long sabbatical… By now, I have been promoted to principal planner and I’ve taken over the day-to-day coordination with the City of Black Hawk while Vince is away.
-During this time, I assisted with the Gregory Street Plaza and Sign Plan projects, performed planning-related inspections for the Monarch Casino Hotel, as well as the Canyon Casino, Lodge Casino, and Saratoga Casino parking lot projects.
+Fast forward to June 2020, when Vince goes on his month-long sabbatical… By now, I have been promoted to the principal planner and I’ve taken over the day-to-day coordination with the City of Black Hawk while Vince is away.
+During this time, I assisted with the Gregory Street Plaza and Sign Plan projects and performed planning-related inspections for the Monarch Casino Hotel, as well as the Canyon Casino, Lodge Casino, and Saratoga Casino parking lot projects.
 I led progress update meetings with the City’s Planning Director, presented projects to the Black Hawk City Council, and participated in meetings with FEMA and the DNR regarding planned revisions to the Flood Insurance Rate Maps for Gilpin County.
 In addition, I led kickoff meetings for the Black Hawk Park subdivision project on Miners Mesa, and the Golden Gilpin Mill redevelopment project!

 I continue to grow in my role at the City of Black Hawk and assist Vince with additional projects that are on the horizon, including the Hawk’s Landing Airstream RV campground, the Rick Thomas Distillery, and the Lake Gulch Whiskey Resort – all currently in various stages of design and review on Miners Mesa.
 I’m very grateful for Vince and the culture at Baseline that has allowed me to grow as a professional land planner.